 Exterior cable colour coding is not required for PV systems.
 PV cables are black in colour to assist in UV resistance.
-For all cable runs, cables shall be labelled "Live DC cable".
+For all cable runs, cables shall be labelled along the DC cables as follows: "Danger Live DC cable".
 Labels shall be fixed every 5 to 10m on straight runs, where a clear view is possible between labels.
+See figure 12.